-Blue Bird Clematis will grow to be about 10 feet tall at maturity, with a spread of 24 inches.
+Golden Tiara Clematis will grow to be about 10 feet tall at maturity, with a spread of 24 inches.
 As a climbing vine, it tends to be leggy near the base and should be underplanted with low-growing facer plants.
 It should be planted near a fence, trellis or other landscape structure where it can be trained to grow upwards on it, or allowed to trail off a retaining wall or slope.
-It grows at a medium rate, and under ideal conditions can be expected to live for approximately 20 years.
+It grows at a fast rate, and under ideal conditions can be expected to live for approximately 20 years.

 This woody vine should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
-It is somewhat tolerant of urban pollution.
+It is highly tolerant of urban pollution and will even thrive in inner city environments.
 Consider applying a thick mulch around the root zone in both summer and winter to conserve soil moisture and protect it in exposed locations or colder microclimates.
 This is a selected variety of a species not originally from North America.